-NEWS RELEASE: Hawaii selected by NGA for Public Health Preparedness and Response WorkshopPosted on Mar 12, 2018 in Latest News
+NEWS RELEASE: Hawaii selected by NGA for Public Health Preparedness and Response WorkshopPosted on Mar 12, 2018 in Latest Department News

 HONOLULU – Hawai‘i is one of just six states selected to participate in the National Governors Association Center for Best Practices’ (NGA Center) Public Health Preparedness and Response Workshop for State and Territorial Gubernatorial and Legislative Leadership.
 Scheduled to take place in early May at a location to be determined, the national workshop will focus on developing strategic action plans for states to implement during public health emergencies.
 Other states selected to participate include Arizona, Illinois, New Jersey, Oregon and West Virginia.

 “This is an outstanding opportunity for Hawai‘i to receive NGA’s technical expertise to help address existing challenges for complex and critical issues around public health emergency response,” said Gov. David Ige.
 “Hawai‘i is ready and eager to join in the work and contribute to the exchange of ideas, experiences, challenges and best practices with our sister states.”